 Several cups of broccoli takes between 3 and 5 minutes in my microwave.

-Experimenting with your microwave will help determine your own optimal cook times and settings.
+Experimenting with your microwave (affiliate link) will help determine your own optimal cook times and settings.

 Remember to remove the cover carefully because the steam is hot and can burn you badly if you're not careful.